 6 High Fiber Crockpot Recipes Dietitians Love

-Whether I’m using it for meal-prepping chicken or pork or letting a soup simmer all day long, my crockpot gets a lot of use.
+Whether I’m using it for meal-prepping chicken or pork or letting a soup simmer all day, my crockpot gets a lot of use.
 As a dietitian, it’s one of my favorite kitchen appliances to keep things simple and healthy with as little work as possible—especially when it comes to getting more fiber in my diet.
-If you’re trying to incorporate more fiber into your meals at home but find yourself with a lack of time, having a few healthy high-fiber crockpot recipes on hand can be life-saving.
+If you’re trying to incorporate more fiber into your meals and also need to save time, turn to your crockpot.

-Fiber is essential for keeping your gut happy, as some types of fiber help feed the good gut bacteria, and keep digestion operating as it should.
+Fiber is essential for keeping your gut happy, as some types of fiber help feed good gut bacteria, and keep digestion operating as it should.
 Fiber is also essential for a healthy heart by helping to lower cholesterol, reduce inflammation, and possibly even lower blood pressure.
 However, only an estimated 7% of Americans get the recommended amount of fiber each day.
-So, if you’re one of the 93% falling short, planning a few high-fiber crockpot recipes is a great place to start.
+It’s clearly a challenge to get enough, so planning a few high-fiber crockpot recipes is a great place to start.

-The Dietary Guidelines for Americans recommends 14 grams of fiber for every 1,000 calories eaten.
-To meet this goal of 25 to 38 grams per day, depending on how many calories you eat, try some of these dietitian-approved high-fiber crockpot recipes.
+The USDA Dietary Guidelines for Americans recommends 14 grams of fiber for every 1,000 calories we eat, which adds up to about 28 to 38 grams per day.
+To reach that goal, try some of these dietitian-approved high-fiber crockpot recipes.

 Related: Sign up to receive delicious recipes, expert advice, and shopping tips in your inbox!